About

 6

-I am part of a WhatsApp or Facebook group where neighbours coordinate sustainable mobility (car-sharing, bike repair workshops).
+107. I am part of a social media groups where locals coordinate sustainable mobility (car-sharing, bike repair workshops).
 (Attitude)

 1: I am not part of any groups coordinating sustainable mobility efforts.